How Does an Air Fryer Work?

 How do you work an air fryer?
 Let’s look at its different parts for insight.

-- Inner basket – This is where the food goes.
+- Inner Basket – This is where the food goes.
 Usually with holes to allow air flow and is sometimes replaceable with other cooking trays (depending on the machine).

 - Fan – A crucial component to air frying.
 This is what circulates the heat produced by the system into the cooking chamber.
+This also allows for a rapid preheat and reach high temperatures fast.

 - Controls – Typically a control function via an LED display with buttons, but many air fryers use knobs and regular buttons too.